RividuPesara/ayu/README.md

 ## Switching AI providers

 Both the chatbot and the video recommendation service support **Gemini** and **Ollama** as interchangeable providers.
-Switch between them by setting two environment variables in `backend/.env` - no code changes needed.
+Switch between them in one of two ways, no other code changes needed:

+- Edit the defaults directly in `backend/app/core/config.py`
+- Or add the variables to `backend/.env` to override the defaults at runtime (the `.env` value takes priority)

 | Variable | Options | Default |
 |----------|---------|---------|